AronASzucs/DigitAI/README.md

-# HandwrittenAI - Dataset Collection & Model Training
-# Written by Aron Szucs
+# HandwrittenAI - Dataset Collection & Model Training by Aron Szucs

 HandwrittenAI is a tool for collecting a handwritten digit dataset and training a TensorFlow model for recognition.
 This is my first "AI" related project.